nerddiana/kitterns/README.md

 # Kitterns
-This is a repo resultant of the one week Olympia Challenge, part of the Platzi Challenge.
+This is a repo resultant of the one week Olympia Challenge, part of the Platzi Challenge.<br/>

-In this challenge, the team, work design and build a E-Commerce startup with a real business model and code.
+In this challenge, the team, work design and build a E-Commerce startup with a real business model and code.<br/>

-For more details about the challenge, can you read the original post:
+For more details about the challenge, can you read the original post:<br/>
 https://platzi.com/blog/olimpiadas-olympia-challenge/

-The challenge was more than code, is about team work, desing, marketing, user experience research and product market fit.
+The challenge was more than code, is about team work, desing, marketing, user experience research and product market fit.<br/>

-For more details about our own results, can you read the notion dashboard:
+For more details about our own results, can you read the notion dashboard:<br/>
 https://www.notion.so/Kitterns-Dashboard-a726514c2e844cafa6fea3ca5ad2c743

-Team members:
+Team members:<br/>

-Diana Martínez as FullStack Developer, UI Designer and Business Model @diana_nerd,
+**Diana Martínez @diana_nerd** | FullStack Developer, UI Design and Business Model<br/>

-Valeria Vichy as FrontEnd Developer and Designer @valvitch
+**Valeria Vichy @valvitch** | FrontEnd Developer and Design<br/>

-Ximena Cruz as UX Research, Business Model and Marketing @helenismo23
+**Ximena Cruz @helenismo23** | UX Research, Business Model and Marketing<br/>

 Follow us on twitter :D